MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 ------------------------------------------------------------------------------------------------------------------------
 4.

-file name:
+file name: success.html

-line number:
+line number: All

-prompt:
+prompt: Display success message for each purchase

-change:
+change: Added html file for success message with link to return to mainscreen

 -----------------------------------------------------------------------------------------------------------------------